bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 rules are being applied to an element and what the properties of those rules are.

-Next, let\'s move on to the box model, a CSS and HTML feature that you can inspect using developer tools.
+Next, let&apos;s move on to the box model, a CSS and HTML feature that you can inspect using developer tools.

 Depending on your web browser, it will display beside the CSS rules or